How is your family?

 I neonati Newborns

 Da quanto tempo l'Italia è un paese di anziani?
-(How long has Italy been a country of elderly people?)
+(How long has Italy been a country of old people?)

 All'inizio della Repubblica c'era quasi lo stesso numero di bambini e di anziani.
-(At the beginning of the Republic there were almost equal numbers of children and elderly people.)
+(At the beginning of the Republic there were almost the same number of children and elderly people.)

 Ci sono più anziani perché si vive più a lungo e nascono meno bambini.
 (There are more elderly people because people live longer and fewer children are born.)

 Questo succede in molti paesi, ma in Italia il cambiamento è molto veloce.
-(This happens in many countries, but in Italy the change has been very rapid.)
+(This happens in many countries, but in Italy the change is very fast.)

 Nell'Italia del boom economico c'erano più di un milione di neonati in un anno.
-(During Italy's economic boom there were more than one million newborns in a single year.)
+(In Italy during the economic boom there were more than a million newborns in a year.)

 Quello è stato l'ultimo periodo delle famiglie con due o più bambini.
 (That was the last period of families with two or more children.)

-Nel millenovecentosettantasette la fecondità scese a due figli per donna e poco dopo a uno virgola cinque.
-(In 1977 fertility fell to two children per woman and shortly after dropped to one point five.)
+Nel millenovecentosettantasette la fecondità scese a due figli per donna e e poco dopo a uno virgola cinque.
+(In nineteen seventy-seven fertility fell to two children per woman and shortly after to one point five.)

 A fine secolo arrivò a uno virgola diciannove, uno dei valori più bassi al mondo.
-(By the end of the century it reached one point nineteen, one of the lowest rates in the world.)
+(By the end of the century it reached one point one nine, one of the lowest values in the world.)

 Nel duemilaventidue le nascite scesero a trecentonovantatremila e l'età media delle madri arrivò a trentadue virgola quattro anni.
-(In 2022 births fell to 393,000 and the average age of mothers rose to 32.4 years.)
+(In two thousand twenty-two births fell to three hundred ninety-three thousand and the average age of mothers reached thirty-two point four years.)

-(On average, how many people aged sixty-five and over are there today for each child?)
+(How many elderly people are there today for every child?)

-3. Durante il boom economico, quanti neonati c'erano in Italia in un anno?
+3. Durante il boom economico, quanti neonati c'erano in un anno?

-(During the economic boom, how many newborns were there in Italy in a single year?)
+(During the economic boom, how many newborns were there in a year?)

 Exercise 2: Dialogue